openshift-scale/workloads/docs/network.md

 ### NETWORK_TEST_UPERF_SSHD_PORT
 Default: `20000`
 Port for pbench to communicate via ssh to server/client pods.
-Typically this port is not blocked by any firewalls when conducting Pod to Pod and Service to Service uperf benchmarks.
+Typically this port is not blocked by any firewalls when conducting Pod to Pod and Pod to Service uperf benchmarks.
 Pod to Pod with HostNetwork will require that this port be opened in the cloud environment firewall along with the uperf port range.

 ### NETWORK_TEST_UPERF_PORT_RANGE
 Default: `20010 20109`